Has a social worker contacted you about your children?

-Your family member or friend may be able to care for your child under an out-of-care order.
+Your family member or friend might be able to care for your child under an out-of-care order.
 This means the social worker places your child with them instead of in foster care.
 This is called out-of-care placement.
 The social worker does their own assessment of your family member or friend.

 The assessment will likely include:

-- police and ministry history checks,
+- police and ministry history checks

-- a request for reference letters,
+- a request for reference letters

-- visits to their home, and
+- visits to their home

-- personal interviews.
+- personal interviews

 If your family member or friend are approved for out-of-care placement of your child, they can also speak to family duty counsel at their local courthouse.